-Colonis melatonin 3mg film-coated tablets (Non-formulary):
+Colonis melatonin 3mg film-coated tablets and 1mg/mL oral solution9 (Non-formulary):

 Colonis 3mg tablets are licensed for the treatment of adults with jet lag for up to 5 days at a time.
 The SPC specifically states: The safety and efficacy of this product in children and adolescents aged 0-18 years has not been established and so should not be used in children and adolescents.